Divorce Off: Huma Abedin Takes Back Serial Cheater Hubby, Anthony Weiner?

 — New York Post (@nypost) March 26, 2017

-In 2016, his wife, Huma led Clinton’s presidential campaign and that’s when additional inappropriate text messages came out.
+In 2016, his wife, Huma led Clinton’s presidential campaign, and that’s when additional inappropriate text messages came out.
 In September, the media alleged that Weiner sent X-rated messages to a minor.
 The next month, Abedin became the subject of Clinton’s email FBI investigation.

 Despite all of this, an insider claimed that Weiner and Abedin are in love and they are dedicated to making their marriage work.
 They believe that the pressures of the campaign caused Weiner to relapse.